Article Table Of Contents

-But how has the increase impacted Pennsylvania?
-Which cities and towns in Pennsylvania have seen the greatest increase in its Hispanic population?
+But how has the increase impacted pennsylvania?
+Where cities and towns in pennsylvania have seen the greatest increase in it's Hispanic population?

-Turns out there's been a 28.4% increase in the Hispanic population in Pennsylvania.
+Turns out there's been a 37.9% increase in the Hispanic population in pennsylvania.

-We broke down the most recent census data to determine the cities in Pennsylvania with the largest Hispanic population in 2018:
+Here are the cities in pennsylvania with the largest Hispanic population in 2020:

-Reading took the number one over all spot for the largest Hispanic population in Pennsylvania for 2018.
+What's the city in pennsylvania with the largest hispanic/latino population?
+Reading took the number one over all spot for the largest Hispanic population in pennsylvania for 2020.

 Read on below to see how we crunched the numbers and how your town ranked.

-How We Determined The Cities In Pennsylvania With The Largest Hispanic Population For 2018
+How We Determined The Cities In pennsylvania With The Largest Hispanic Population For 2020

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: